janus/electronApp/README.md

 - [x] npm start

-@octocat :+1: If you have ideas, please send pull requests! :shipit:
+@janus :+1: If you have ideas, please send pull requests! :shipit:
 ##Tiny Client for StackOverFlow using React and Electron(Desktop)